istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 ### External TCP services without VIPs

-It's not just the VMs in the mesh that suffer from the DNS issue.
+It is not just the VMs in the mesh that suffer from the DNS issue.
 For the sidecar to accurately distinguish traffic between two different TCP services that are outside the mesh, the services must be on different ports or they need to have a globally unique VIP, much like